risk image showing accept, avoid, reduce and transfer

 Risk Control and Mitigation

 Risk management control and mitigation strategies are used to manage organisational risks.
-At its simplest, a risk can be defined as a threat or opportunity for an organisation.
+At its simplest, a risk is a threat or opportunity for an organisation.
 Risk management activities help organisations grow or protect their assets and resources from damage or loss due to factors related to business operations.

 These factors include employee behaviour, customer demands, suppliers’ actions, and natural and manufactured disasters such as floods and fires.